 April 24, 2015 EPA extends the comment period to May 25, 2015.

 Jan.
-19, 2017 EPA publishes a new proposed rule “based on public comment and new information received from stakeholders” about the January 2015 proposal.
+19, 2017 EPA publishes a new proposed rule based on comments received about the January 2015 proposal.
 Among other changes, the new rule decreases the post-ISR groundwater monitoring requirement to six years after operations stop, reduces the number of contaminants that must be tested for, and increases the time allowed for cleaning up contamination.
 The comment period for this rule ends July 18, 2017.

 July 18, 2017 The comment period closes.